clicknium/clicknium-docs/doc/api/python/config/enable_telemetry.md

 ***def enable_telemetry(self) -> None***

-Enable 'usage data and errors' to be sent to ClickCorp online service.
+Enable 'usage data and errors' to be sent to Clicknium online service.

 **Parameters:**
     &emsp;None